-- The first routing rule specifies 192.168.0.0 as the destination address (the network address of Site A) because the last byte is zero, this refers to a route to the network (192.168.0.1 192.168.0.254 as opposed to a route to an individual host IP).
+- The routing rule for directing traffic to unit A can be seen to specify 192.168.0.0 as the destination address (the network address of unit A) because the last byte is zero, this refers to a route to the network 192.168.0.X (as opposed to a route to an individual host).
 The same rule specifies the address 169.254.0.2 as the gateway address (this is the WDS Router IP address that Site A has been configured with for its WDS link to Site B).
-So, this routing rule effectively tells the BU-245U-E that any traffic destined for the network 192.168.0.X should be forwarded to Site A via WDS link address 169.254.0.2. - The second routing rule will be similar except the Destinations IP address will be 192.168.6.0 with a Netmask of 255.255.255.0, indicating all traffic for the 192.168.6.X network will be routed through the WDS link address 169.254.5.4.
+So, this routing rule effectively tells the BU-945U-E that any traffic destined for the network 192.168.0.X should be forwarded to unit A via WDS link address 169.254.0.2. - Also the routing rule for directing traffic to unit C will be similar except the Destinations IP address will be 192.168.6.0 with a Netmask of 255.255.255.0, indicating all traffic for the 192.168.6.X network will be routed trough the WDS link address 169.254.5.4.
 This is the WDS Router IP address that Site C has been configured with for its WDS link to Site B).

 Units A and C would also require similar pairs of routing rules to direct traffic to the network addresses at the end points of their respective WDS links.
-Refer to section 3.14 "Routing Rules" for further information on routing rules.
+Refer to section 3.12 "Routing Rules" for further information on routing rules.